pesho-ivanov/academic-site/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

+Grew up with informatics olympiads, studied applied math, started as a programmer.
+Introduced practical A\* for optimal sequence alignment for my PhD in computational biology.
+To reprogram living cells, we need better science and better compbio infrastructure.
+I enjoy teaching algorithms and develop stuff together.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.